averageSadGhost/averageSadGhost/README.md

 ```

 - 🎓 Third-year Computer Science student at Modern University for Technology & Information.
 - 💼 Backend Developer at **Cyparta**, focusing on scalable backend solutions using Django.
+- 💼 Former Software Engineer at **Elmadrasah**.
 - 👨‍🏫 Former instructor at **04Academy** and **Google Developer Student Club**.
 - 🔧 Experienced in **Python, Node.js, Flutter**, and cloud platforms.